Non-invariance of the Brauer-Manin obstruction for surfaces: Main results

 For $i_1,$ $i_2$ and $i_3$ are closed embeddings, by \cite[Chapter II.
 Corollary 3.6]{Mi80}, the functors $i_{1*},$ $i_{2*}$ and $i_{3*}$ are exact.
 Since $C_1$ and $C_2$ are isomorphic to $\PP^1,$ we have the following commutative diagram:

 with exact rows.
 By taking $n=2,$ we have an exact sequence: So we have $\Br(K)\cong \Br(C).$ \end{proof}

-\begin{remark} In \cite{HS14}, Harpaz and Skorobogatov used another exact sequence of \'etale sheaves on $C$ (cf. Proposition 1.1 in loc. cit.) to calculate the Brauer group of $C.$ This lemma can be gotten from their Corollary 1.5 in loc. cit. and easy computation. \end{remark}
+\begin{remark} In \cite{HS14}, Harpaz and Skorobogatov used another exact sequence of \'etale sheaves on $C$ (cf. Proposition 1.1 in loc. cit.) to calculate the Brauer group of $C.$ By easy computation, this lemma can be gotten from their Corollary 1.5 in loc. cit. \end{remark}

 \begin{lemma} Let $K$ be a number field, and let $S\subset \Omega_K$ be a finite subset.
 Let $C$ be a curve defined over $K$ by a homogeneous equation: $x_0^2-x_1^2=0$ in $\PP^2$ with homogeneous coordinates $(x_0:x_1:x_2).$ Then the curve $C$ does not satisfy weak approximation with Brauer-Manin obstruction off $S.$ \end{lemma}